 Find out more about the i-LEAD Research Day which follows Industry Day 2.0.
 The events are organised in association with the Europol Innovation Lab and “The Hague Security Delta” (HSD).

-In an attempt to provide value for the audience and deliver engaging sessions closely linked to the current gaps, needs and challenges of LEAs – there are a few changes we are making to the organisation.
+In an attempt to provide value for the audience and deliver engaging sessions closely linked to the current gaps, needs and challenges of LEAs – we allowed them to choose the solutions to be presented.

-The officers will then review the resources that are of interest to their domain and score the technologies accordingly.
-The solutions with the highest scores will be invited to take part in a secure online session where they will present further details of their products.
+The officers reviewed the resources of interest in their domain – scoring them accordingly.
+The solutions with the highest scores are invited to take part in secure online sessions where they will present further details of their products.
 These sessions will be paired with interactions with the LEAs in a participatory Q&A session and dialogue.

 The goal of the event is to provide an atmosphere and environment that is conducive for collaboration and deep discussion about technology and the real-world issues facing Law Enforcement.
 Providing this setting creates an opportunity for industry and Law Enforcement Officers (LEOs) to discuss the cutting-edge solutions that can assist with the known needs and gaps identified during the Practitioner Workshops.